-worse for "Average Precision" and "RPrec" values.
-This problem arises owing to the difference in the number of relevant retrieved documents (ones for the debugged system; tt-d (s) 2166, tt-d (t) 3909, ds-d (s) 2177, and ds-d(t) 3893), and implies that the given Boolean query is not precise enough to represent the user's retrieval intention.
+When we compare the results with those from the probabilistic IR model only, this system performs worse for "Average Precision" and "RPrec" values.
+This problem arises owing to the difference in the number of relevant retrieved documents (ones for the debugged system; tt-d (s) 2166, tt-d (t) 1843, ds-d (s) 2177, and ds-d(t) 1616), and implies that the given Boolean query is not precise enough to represent the user's retrieval intention.

-Figures 2, 3, 4, and 5 show the recall-precision graph of the retrieved results using different Boolean formulae.
+Figures 2 and 3 show the recall-precision graph of the retrieved results using different Boolean queries for survey type retrieval.
 This method improves the performance precision, especially for smaller recall value.
-We assume our Boolean formula works well to reduce the side-effects where a more important word tends to mask the existence of another important word.
+We assume our Boolean queries works well to reduce the side-effects where a more important word tends to mask the existence of another important word.
 However, this restriction is too strict to collect all relevant documents.

 Figure 2.
-Recall-Precision Graph for Different Boolean Formulae (title only, survey)
+Recall-Precision Graph for Different Boolean Queries (title only, survey)